fd-2025/OsmAnd-submodules/docker/README.md

     % cd /mnt/volume
     % setup-volume.sh

-Next, run the prebuild script with the OsmAnd version you're building and the location of the Skia source.
+Next, in the OsmAnd-submodules directory, run the prebuild script with the OsmAnd version you're building.
 E.g.

-    % ./prebuild.sh "4.2.7" "4207" "/mnt/volume/skia"
+    % ./prebuild.sh "4.2.7" "4207"

 ## Build

 Then build the external deps.
-You will need to edit `build.sh` to use `./gradlew` instead of `gradle`.

     % ./build.sh

 Finally, to build OsmAnd, cd to the app directory and compile.

     % cd android/Osmand
-    % ../gradlew assembleAndroidFullOpenglFatRelease
+    % gradle assembleAndroidFullOpenglFatRelease

 In total, the process takes about 2.5 hours on my machine.